Xanax Addiction Treatment and Rehab

 As of 2015, 39.3 million people used Xanax and other tranquilizers to treat their psychological disorders.
 In the same year, the Xanax addiction rate and rate of abuse for similar tranquilizer drugs was 11.1 percent of the population over the age of 12 years.
 This amounts to 29.7 million individuals.

-Symptoms & Diagnosis of Xanax Addiction
+Signs and Symptoms of Xanax Addiction

-Signs and symptoms of Xanax addiction include:
+The signs and symptoms of Xanax addiction include: